karishmamoorthy/TRIUMF-2019-Summer/README.md

     4.7.   *S vs. T - quick method* - Uses 4.6. and compares it to 4.2. -> shows the same result as 4.4. except is WAY quicker and easier to work with

-    4.8.   *Tunneling Rate vs. Hubble Rate* - Uses 4.6.; Takes in dimensionful parameters (alpha, Lambda and v) for a quartic potential at T = 0, and returns gravitational wave spectra parameters; and compares the rates and parameters.
+    4.8.   *Tunneling Rate vs. Hubble Rate* - Uses 4.6.; Takes in dimensionful parameters (alpha, Lambda and v) for a quartic potential at T = 0, and returns GW spectra parameters; compares the rates.

+    4.9.   *Illustrative plots* - Uses 4.6.; Shows general trends of 2-3-4 Potentials and their respective GW spectra parameters.

 5.  ***2-4-6 Potential*** - Same as 2-3-4 Potential, except for a 2-4-6 Potential (with similar parametrization)